foldedtoad/dwm3000/README.md

 * Install Zephyr (V2.5) on your build system.
 * Install Segger JLink (latest) on your build system.
 * (Optional) Install Segger Ozone (latest) on your build system.
 * (Optional) Install the Nordic [nrfjprog](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Command-Line-Tools/Download) utility.
-After installing, make sure that your system PATH contains the path to where it is installed.
+After installing, make sure that your system's PATH contains the path to where it is installed.

 **NOTE:** For MacOS build systems, you may need to install the ARM toolchain.
 The Zephyr install instructions can guide you though this process.
+For Linux, the toolchain is included in the Zephyr installion/setup process.

 #### Establishing the Build Environment

 Before the firmware can be built, you must establish the Zephyr-build environment.
 In this document it is assumed that `~/zephyr` is the root directory for Zephyr: make the appropiate changes if your Zephyr root path is different.

 ```
 > cd ~/zephyr/zephyrproject/zephyr
 > source zephyr-env.sh
 ```

 **NOTE** These projects was developed using only `cmake`, not `west` or `ninja`, but you should be able to use them if you prefer.
 The build examples which follow will use `cmake`.
+The target board and shield are hardcoded into the CMakeList.txt files.
+While this seems to be at odds with Zephyr examples, the target boards are set in the CMakeFile.txt files as typically developers work with only one board type for given project.

 #### Build All Examples
 To build all this examples at one time, use the `./examples/build_all.sh` shell script.
 This will build all the projects and put the `*.hex` file for each project into the `./examples/bin` directory.
 You can then install this hex files individually with the `examples/install_hex.sh` shell script.